-112. In connection with the deduction for startup expenditures, comment on the following:
+- 112. In connection with the deduction for startup expenditures, comment on the following:

 - a.
+Qualifying expenditures.

-Qualifying expenditures. - b.
-Election process. - c.
-Amount of deduction. - a.
+- b.
+Election process.

+- c.
+Amount of deduction.

+- a.
 "Startup expenditures" are expenses incurred after the organization of a trade or business but before such trade or business has begun operations.
 Examples of startup expenditures include rent, payroll, accounting, advertising, insurance, utilities, and other operating expenses associated with the pre-opening of a trade or business. - b.
 A corporation is deemed to have made the election to amortize startup expenditures for the taxable year in which the corporation begins business.
 The startup expenditures deduction is claimed on the corporation's return for such taxable year without any separate statement or specific identification of the deduction.
 If a corporation wants to forgo the deduction of startup expenditures, a separate statement to that effect should accompany the corporation's tax return for its first taxable year. - c.
 In general, startup expenditures are amortized over a 180-month period beginning with the month the corporation begins business.
 However, the first \$5,000 of startup expenditures is expensed in the first taxable year, with the remaining amount of expenditures amortized over the 180-month period.
-The \$5,000 expensing amount is reduced to the extent organizational expenditures exceed \$50,000 (i.e., there is no immediate expensing if startup expenditures equal or exceed \$55,000).

-113. What is the annual required estimated tax payment for a C corporation?
-What are the rules regarding payment of the estimated tax?

-Estimated tax payments are required if the corporation's tax liability is expected to be \$500 or more.
+The \$5,000 expensing amount is reduced to the extent startup expenditures exceed \$50,000 (i.e., there is no immediate expensing if startup expenditures equal or exceed \$55,000). - 113.
+What is the annual required estimated tax payment for a C corporation?
+What are the rules regarding payment of the estimated tax? - ANSWER: Estimated tax payments are required if the corporation's tax liability is expected to be \$500 or more.
 The required annual payment (which includes estimated AMT liability) is the lesser of (1) 100% of the corporation's tax for the current year or (2) 100% of the corporation's tax for the preceding year.
 Estimated payments are made quarterly, due on or before the 15th day of the 4th, 6th, 9th, and 12th month of the taxable year.
 Underpayment of estimated tax penalty can be avoided if the quarterly payments are filed timely and equal to the corporation's tax liability for the prior year (or tax liability computed on an annualized method).
 A corporation with taxable income of \$1 million or more in any of its three preceding years can use the prior year's tax liability for computing only the first installment payment.
-In such cases, the corporation's second installment payment must include any shortfall resulting from using the prior year's liability for the first installment (instead of the current year's liability).
+In such cases, the corporation's second installment payment must include any shortfall resulting from using the prior year's liability for the first installment (instead of the current year's liability). - 114.
+What is the purpose of Schedule M-3?
+Which corporations are required to file Schedule M-3? - ANSWER: Schedule M-3 was created, in part, in response to financial reporting scandals, such as Enron and WorldCom.
+Schedule M-3 requires corporations to report much more information regarding the differences between financial net income (loss) and taxable income than is required of Schedule M-1.
+This greater transparency should allow the IRS to more easily identify corporations that engage in aggressive tax practices, as those transactions generally result in book/tax differences that must be reported on Schedule M-3.
+Entities with total assets of \$10 million or more must file Schedule M-3 (in lieu of Schedule M-1).
+The financial figures (e.g., amount of total assets, net income or loss) required of the Schedule M-3 are drawn from the corporation's Form 10-K. If Form 10-K is not filed, then another financial source, e.g., certified financial statements, is used.